ndsev/zserio/doc/ZserioLanguageOverview.md

 #### isset Operator

 Operator `isset` accepts bitmask and bitmask value.
-It return true if bitmask contains given bitmask value, i.e. if bitwise and (`&`) of bitmask and bitmask value is equal to bitmask value.
+It returns true if bitmask contains given bitmask value, i.e. if bitwise and (`&`) of bitmask and bitmask value is equal to bitmask value.

 **Example**